Your browser is out-of-date!

 ×

-Meta is apparently pleased with how its relationship with Ray-Ban is going, with The Financial Times reporting that the tech company is in talks to acquire roughly 5% EssilorLuxottica, the giant parent company of the eyewear manufacturer in what could be a multi-billion dollar deal.
+Meta is apparently pleased with how its relationship with Ray-Ban is going, with the Financial Times reporting that the tech company is in talks to acquire roughly 5% EssilorLuxottica, the giant parent company of the eyewear manufacturer in what could be a multi-billion dollar deal.

 LG and Meta partnership now in limbo among conflicting reports